photoprism/photoprism-docs/docs/faq.md

 ### Do you support Podman? ###

-Here's a great blog post on how to run PhotoPrism with [Podman](https://podman.io/) on CentOS:
+In short, it works just fine both in rootless and under root.
+Mind the SELinux which is enabled on Red Hat compatible systems, you may hit permission error problems.
+More details on on how to run PhotoPrism with [Podman](https://podman.io/) on CentOS in the following blogpost, it includes all the details including root and rootless modes, user mapping and SELinux:

 https://lukas.zapletalovi.com/2020/01/deploy-photoprism-in-centos-80.html